 Importantly here it has been made clear that Mrs Lacy has to pay the courts as well as her own.

 What I find sad is that no one had advised Mrs Lacy this was bad course of action, not only causing her more anxiety, but a significant expense too!
-I suppose it could have been that Mrs Lacy was prepared to try anything to fulfill her wish, but still it would appear a forgone conclusion.
+I suppose it could have been that Mrs Lacy was prepared to try anything to fulfil her wish, but still it would appear a forgone conclusion.